Brood (comics): Physical characteristics

 The Brood are an alien race of insectoid beings.
-They are a specialized race, one that has evolved to reproduce and consume any available resources.
-They are sadistic creatures that enjoy the suffering they intentionally cause others, especially the terror their infection causes their hosts.
-They have been compared to "demons".
+They are a specialized race, one that has evolved to reproduce and consume any available resource.

 Despite their resemblance to insects, the Brood have endoskeletons as well as exoskeletons.
 Also unlike insects, they have fanged jaws instead of mandibles.
-Their skulls are triangular and flat, with a birthmark (such as the battle axe which is most common in broodlings but are different for each Brood) between their large eyes.
-Their two front legs are actually long tentacles they can use to manipulate objects.
+Their skulls are triangular and flat, with a birthmark between their eyes.
+Their two front legs are tentacles they can use to manipulate objects.

-Due to their natural body armor and teeth, the Brood are very dangerous in combat.
-In addition, they have stingers that can deliver either paralyzing or killing poison.
+Due to their natural body armor and fangs, the Brood are very dangerous in combat.
+In addition, they have stingers that can deliver either paralyzing or killing venom.

 Reproduction

-The parasitic Brood reproduce asexually and therefore have no clear divisions of gender.
+The Brood reproduce asexually and have no clear gender.
 They reproduce by forcibly implanting their eggs into other sentient organism.
 Each host can only support one egg.
-Upon hatching, the host dies as the Brood egg releases enzymes into the bloodstream to cause mutation.
-At the same time, the Broodling begins to psychically attack its host, taking control of its mind, absorbing its genetic material and incorporating all its knowledge and memories into the Brood.
-They appear to be capable of even infecting demons or someone who is possessed by a demon like Ghost Rider.
+Upon hatching, the host dies as the Brood egg releases mutagenic enzymes into the bloodstream.
+At the same time, the Broodling mentally attacks and assimilates its host.

 They use a hive mind to pass memory to their hosts, which also passes an individual's knowledge, given to a broodling, to the hive and back to the queen, meaning newborn brood know what any member of the race knows.
 Until the embryo gains the host's body the embryo can only gain temporary control of the host, often without the host noticing as the host is unaware when it loses control.

-If the host possesses any genetic powers, the resultant Brood will inherit them.
+If the host possesses any powers, the resultant Brood will inherit them.
 The persona of the host once the Brood is "born" appears to be extinguished, but in some cases, the host's will may be strong enough to survive and coexist with the Brood's.
 However it is implied that hosts with advanced healing ability are unable to turn, for example when an egg was implanted in Deadpool, instead of turning into a Brood, a small Brood burst out of Deadpool's body.

-Brood also have the ability to morph into their host's original form, and a hybrid form with characteristics of both the host and the Brood body.

-More recently the Brood had demonstrate the abily to use their hosts as pregnancy carriers instead of to physically transform them.